ccb-hms/ontology-mapper/README.md

 To clear the cache, one can call:
 `clear_cache(ontology_acronym='')`
 If no arguments are specified, the entire cache will be cleared.
 Otherwise, only the ontology with the given acronym will be cleared.
-Finally, `cache_exists(ontology_acronym)` is a simple function that returns `True` if the given acronym exists in the cache, and `False` otherwise.
+Finally, `cache_exists(ontology_acronym='')` is a simple function that returns `True` if the given acronym exists in the cache, and `False` otherwise.
 It is worth noting that while ontology URLs can repeat, acronyms must be distinct in a given environment.

 ### Input Preprocessing
 As of version 1.2.0, text2term includes regex-based preprocessing functionality for input terms.
 Specifically, these functions take the input terms and a collection of (user-defined) regular expressions, then match each term to each regular expression to simplify the input term.